9 Apr 2025

 Unlike some life insurance policies, your annual premium increase won’t be based on your age which will help with budgeting later in life.
 Plus, we offer lower starting premiums for non-smokers.

-We know that the older you get, the more you have to protect.
-That’s why our cover is designed for people aged 45 to 79, protecting you and your family for the next 20 years or until you turn 85 – whichever comes first.
+We know that the older you get, the more you have to protect, so Seniors Life Insurance allows you to apply from age 45 to 79, protecting you and your family until you turn 85.

 If you’re a New Zealand resident aged 45 to 79, the process is quite simple: